07. Broadcasting

 <meta name="current-reverb-scheme" content="{{ config('broadcasting.connections.reverb.options.scheme') }}" />

-Then, add that to the app.blade.php
+Then, add that to the head.blade.php

-<meta name="viewport" content="width=device-width, initial-scale=1">
+<meta name="viewport"

 <meta name="csrf-token" content="{{ csrf_token() }}">

-@if ($viewTransitions ?? false)
+@if ($transitions ?? false)

-<meta name="view-transition" content="same-origin" />
+<meta name="view-transition" content="same-origin">

 @endif